|< C/C++ Data Type 3 | Main | C/C++ Statements, Expression & Operators 1 >| Site Index | Download |

 /* If hexadecimal number */

-else if ((choice2 == 'h') || (choice2 == 'H'))
+elseif ((choice2 == 'h') || (choice2 == 'H'))

 hexadecimal (&choice1, &numtest);